gvwilson/sensibleadventures/bookster/bookster.md

 A minute later, she spat in a vain attempt to clear the taste from her mouth, then wiped dust, sweat, blood, and tears from her face with the tail of her shirt.
-What–Pilots and saints, what was she going to tell Fraederiq's father?
+Saints and their creations, what was she going to tell Fraederiq's father?

 Erileine stumbled shakily toward her papaere's cottage.
 Pine branches slapped her face in silent reproach.
 She had been right there.
 Why hadn't she just put out her hand?
-He might have pulled her off the mountain with him, but that would be better than– better than– She doubled over, heaving.
+He might have pulled her off the mountain with him, but that would be better than– better than– She doubled over, heaving again.

 Vurt was on his verandah, cursing in a flat monotone when his granddaughter stumbled out of the trees.
 "Eri!" he exclaimed,